opendocx/yatte/README.md

 Yatte currently supports three types of fields: Content, If, and List.
 More samples (and possibly additional types of fields!) are coming soon.

-**Content** fields cause text to be added (merged) into the document.
+**Content** fields cause additional text to be added (merged) into the template text.
 ```
 {[First]} {[Last]}
 ```

 Content fields can contain either simple identfiers or expressions.
 Expressions use a subset of standard JavaScript syntax, and identifiers in those expressions can refer to any type of JavaScript construct: variables, objects, functions, etc..

-**If** fields cause a portion of the document to be included or excluded based on logical conditions.
+**If** fields cause a portion of the template text to be included or excluded based on logical conditions.
 ```
 {[First]} {[if Middle]}{[Middle]} {[endif]}{[Last]}
 ```

 An _if_ field contains an expression that is evaluated for purposes of determining whether to include the text between _if_ and _endif_.
-If this expression evaluates to a true (or truthy) value, the text between the fields is included; otherwise it is excluded from the document.
+If this expression evaluates to a true (or truthy) value, the text between the fields is included; otherwise it is excluded from the assembled text.

 _If_ fields can also include alternatives ("_else_") or chains of alternatives ("_elseif_").

-**List** fields cause text to be repeated as many times as is dictated by the data you provide to assemble a result.
+**List** fields cause text to be repeated as many times as is dictated by the data provided by the caller.
 Lists can also be nested as deeply as necessary.
 ```
 My beneficiaries are:
 {[list beneficiaries]}